seliger/tippe4hcomp/content/blog/rebuilding-a-robot/index.md

 ## What's Next?

 * WRITING SOME ACTUAL CODE!
-Right now I have some basic scaffolding to propel the robot forward, view the camera output, and drive the car forward.
+Right now I have some basic scaffolding to propel the robot forward, view the camera output, and spin the servos.
 So much more work to do.
 * Add a gyroscope.
 I want to be able to detect the direction and directional drift of the robot while it is driving.

 {{< figure src="images/robot-013.jpg" >}}